weewx/weewx/docs_src/quickstarts/git.md

 python3 ~/weewx/src/weewxd.py
 ```

-To run `weewxd` as a daemon, install a systemd service unit or SysV init script
+To run `weewxd` as a daemon, install an init configuration that is appropriate
+to your operating system, e.g., systemd service unit, SysV init script, or
-that is appropriate for your operating system.
-Be sure to use the full path to
+launchd control file.
+Be sure to use the full path to the Python interpreter
-the Python interpreter and `weewxd.py` - the paths in the virtual environment.
+and `weewxd.py` - the paths in the virtual environment.
+Examples are included
-Examples are included in the directory `~/weewx-data/util`.
+in the directory `~/weewx-data/util`.

 ## Verify